Data-Based System Representation and Synchronization for Multiagent Systems: SIMULATIONS

 \section{SIMULATIONS}

-In this section, we apply the results of Theorem \ref{thmhet} to achieve output synchronization in a heterogeneous multiagent system \eqref{heteroi}-\eqref{heterol}.
-In particular, we consider one leader and four follower agents connected in the communication graph displayed in Figure \ref{figgraph}.
+In this section, we apply the results of Theorem \ref{thmhet} to achieve synchronization in a heterogeneous multiagent system\footnote{Matlab code available \url{https://doi.org/10.25835/wj72f6ba}.} \eqref{heteroi}-\eqref{heterol}.
+We consider one leader and four follower agents connected in the communication graph displayed in Figure \ref{figgraph}.
 If agent $i$ receives information from agent $j$, then we set $a_{ij}=1$.
 Since only agent $1$ receives information from the leader, we have $g_1=1$, while $g_i=0$ for $i=2,3,4$.

-Here we consider the same system models for the agents as those used in \cite[Section 4]{WielandSepAll2011}.
+Here we consider the same system models as those used in \cite[Section 4]{WielandSepAll2011}.
 That is, for the leader \eqref{heterol} we use the matrices

 while for the follower agents \eqref{heteroi} we use

 where the constants $\{ a_i,b_i,c_i,d_i \}$ take the values $\{ 1,0,1,1 \}$, $\{ 1,0,10,2 \}$, $\{ 1,10,2,1 \}$ and $\{ 1,1,2,1 \}$, for $i=1,\ldots,4$, respectively.
 With these models, the agents may correspond to a set of autonomous vehicles with the task of synchronizing their positions along the trajectory of the leader.